jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Two broods hatch.
 More eggs crack.

 More red-eye pollinators.
 More flowers.
-More big shadows follow.
+More big-eyed shadows follow.

 Two broods hatch.
 More eggs crack.

 <!-- - plague? return to normal? i don't think so. speciation is the point here.-->
 <!-- disease comes, broods don't hatch, some variants resist, lineage continues.
 No villains, no enemies. -->